MpAnalysisY1/MPYanalysis/README.md

 # MpAnalysis.Y1
 An approach to accurately genotype STR and SNP using the multiplex PCR data and implement automatic conversion of CODIS system to STR.

+# Extra SNP or STR locus
+Apart from the CODIS locus information that we provided yet, a custom set of SNP/STR loci is also supported by MpAnalysis.Y1.
+For those loci that users are interested in, the target sequences in the same direction (at least 30bp non-homologous regions before and after the locus) are required.
+Besides, a corresponding internal reference containing sequence of repeats and the number of repeats units on the hg38 genome are necessary for each locus.
+For details, see the reference files uploaded already.

 ## Installation
 To install, first download and unpack the newest release from GitHub: